cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 ### Common Boss Organization
-I will postulate that most *Souls*-like games follow this (general) approach to presenting bosses to the player.
+I will postulate that most *Souls*-like games follow this (general) approach to presenting bosses to the player:

 {% mermaid %}
 {% raw %}